 Your photo isn’t of you.
 It’s of your Skyrim character, maybe this would work if I played Skyrim.
 I don’t and I have no idea what you look like – there’s nothing to make me swipe right so I swipe left.
 This includes group photos that I can’t decipher, too.
 Who are you!?

 Your photo makes me sad.
 If your picture is you cuddling one of those half-tranquelised tigers at some tourist attraction, I’m not gonna like it.
 This is a very personal one and doesn’t bother everyone but it does put me off.
-I’m vegetarian and although I’ve had boyfriends that eat meat, some understanding of compassion for animals as opposed to using them for tourist attractions is necessary for me.
+I’m vegetarian and although I’ve had boyfriends that eat meat, some compassion for animals is necessary for me.
 We are all guilty but there are some things I judge worse than others and the infamous tiger place is one of those things.

 Your anthem is terrible.
 Anything I really don’t like might help persuade me to a left-swipe unless you have some redeeming feature on your profile.
 One really silly thing that’s starting to grate is the men with ‘Fake Love’ by Drake as their anthem.
 Going to admit right now that I don’t know what it is but literally every man that already has what I consider to be a bad bio tops it off with this tune.
 It doesn’t seem good.
 Sorry Drake.